 If you feel your request meets the criteria cited above, you or your attending provider should call Neighborhood Member Services at 1-855-321-9244.
-Neighborhood will make a decision as expeditiously as your health condition might require, but no later than two business days or 72 hours, whichever is shorter, after the receipt of the request.
+Neighborhood will make a decision as expeditiously as your health condition might require, but no later than 72 hours after the receipt of the request.